-CBS Covers All of Your Bond NeedsConstruction Bonding Specialists, LLC offer a variety of surety bonds.
-Below you will find a list of common bond options and is not all inclusive.
-If you don't see the bond type you are looking for call (248-348-6762) or email (firstname.lastname@example.org) one of the specialists at Construction Bonding for a solution to meet your needs.
+COVERING ALL YOUR CONSTRUCTION BOND NEEDS & MOREConstruction Bonding Specialists, LLC offers a variety of surety bonds.
+Below you will find a list of common bond options that is NOT all-inclusive.
+If you don't see the bond type you are looking for, call 248-349-6227 or email firstname.lastname@example.org us, and one of our specialists will help find a solution that meets your needs.

-Bid Bond: A bid bond is required for a contractor bidding on a construction project, informing the owner of the project that the contractor can secure a bond if they are the low bidder.
+Bid Bond: A bid bond is required for a contractor bidding on a construction project, informing the project owner that the contractor can secure a bond if they are the low bidder.

 Payment Bond: A payment bond is often used in conjunction with a performance bond.
 It is a bond that is posted by a contractor to ensure that his subcontractors and material suppliers on the project will be paid.

-Maintenance Bond: A maintenance bond is required in order to protect the owner of a completed construction project for a precise time period against flaws in materials, and workmanship if issues arise.
+Maintenance Bonds/Warranty Bonds: A maintenance bond is required in order to protect the owner of a completed construction project for a specific time period against flaws in materials and workmanship if issues arise.

 Vehicle Dealer Bond: A vehicle dealer bond is a type of insurance that dealers must obtain before opening their business.
 This bond protects customers against fraudulent or unethical actions by a dealer.

-Subdivision Bond: A subdivision bond is purchased by a landowner when upgrades and/or changes are required by a local government authority.
+Subdivision Bond: A subdivision bond is typically purchased by a landowner or developer when upgrades and/or changes are required by a local government authority.
 It guarantees the work is completed according to the terms set forth in the agreement with the city, township, or municipality.

 Lien Bond: A contractor or other professional who has supplied labor or materials for work on a property and has a payment dispute can make a lien claim against that property.
-Construction liens are designed to protect professionals form the risk of not being paid for services rendered.
-Remedies vary from state to state, and can differ depending on whether that property in question is real property or personal property.
+Construction liens are designed to protect professionals from the risk of not being paid for services rendered.
+Remedies vary from state to state and can differ depending on whether that property in question is real property or personal property.

 Mortgage Broker Bond: A mortgage broker bond is purchased to protect a customer from any illegal or unethical activities performed by a mortgage broker.
-A mortgage broker bond is required for all mortgage brokers before a license can be obtained.
+A mortgage broker bond is required for all mortgage brokers before obtaining a license.

-Appeal Bond: An Appeal Bond is supplied by the appellant (plaintiff) who is appealing the court's judgment, and is usually in the amount of the original judgment (though it could be more).
+Appeal Bond: An Appeal Bond is supplied by the appellant (plaintiff) who appeals the court's judgment and is usually in the original settlement amount (though it could be more).
 Referred to as a safety net bond which helps protect the court from frivolous appeals that cost the court time and money, an appeal is always posted by the losing party in a court case.

-Contractor License Bond: A contract license bond involves three different parties: the obligee, the principal and the surety.
-It is a promise that surety makes to pay the obligee in case the principal fails to fulfill their contract.
-(These bonds are typically required by city's, states, and municipalities)
+Contractor License Bond & Permit Bond: A contract license or permit bond involves three parties: the obligee, the principal, and the surety.
+It is a promise that the surety makes to pay the obligee if the principal fails to fulfill their statutory requirements.
+Cities, states, and municipalities typically require these bonds.